 · Education: PhD, master’s, or specific bachelor’s degree

 · Location: Companies often use city names or zip codes to narrow down candidates for local-specific jobs

 Top tip: Even if you don’t have the length of experience the potential employer required, apply for the job.
 Employers often raise the number of years in the job description to filter out the weakest candidates.

 5. Research your potential colleagues

-Then, while you create your resume, try to mirror their language into your resume.
+Then try to mirror their language into your resume.
 When your potential employer reads it, they’ll feel like you already know each other.